Staff

 Leslie Neal

-Founder, Artistic Director, Artist Facilitator Inside Out and Breaking Free
+Founder, Artistic Director, Artist Facilitator Inside Out

 Nicole K. Bible

-Executive Director, Artist Facilitator Inside Out
+Finance Director, Artist Facilitator Inside Out

-Nicole Bible (formerly, Thomas) is a Florida-licensed CPA and a Miami native.
+Nicole Bible (formerly, Thomas) is a Florida licensed CPA and a Miami native.
 Nicole has worked with Leslie Neal since 1989 and was one of the original company members of ArtSpring when it was founded in 1992 as Leslie Neal Dance.
-Ms. Bible currently holds ArtSpring’s Executive Director position, formerly serving as treasurer and member of the organization’s board of directors.
-Nicole began to assist in the Inside Out program in January of 1995 at Broward Correctional Institution and since then has facilitated classes at Broward and Homestead Correctional Institutions and the Broward Outreach Center.
+She graduated cum laude from Florida International University (FIU) with bachelor degrees in accounting and dance and a master of science in taxation.
+Nicole also earned a certificate in nonprofit management from FANO/Barry University.
+Nicole currently holds ArtSpring’s finance director position, formerly serving as executive director, treasurer and member of the organization’s board of directors.

 Back to top